sobjornstad/tersen/tersen.md

     source1, source2 => destination

-You can also use *annotations*
+You can also apply *annotations* to any dictionary line.
-    to automatically generate several sources and destinations when several can be inferred based on a single mapping.
+Annotations are Lua functions
+    that transform the source and destination in an arbitrary way.
+An annotation can output one mapping or many mappings;
+    for instance, you might wish to add both the singular form and a plural form of a word using an annotation.
+Several annotations are provided with tersen,
+    and you can easily write your own.

-The following section documents the built-in annotation format,
+The following section documents the built-in annotations,
-    which is geared towards Dutton Speedwords;
+    which are geared towards Dutton Speedwords;
     you can customize the annotation functions
     for whatever source language and abbreviation language you’re using, and even add your own.
+An annotation looks like this:

     tree => bo @n